cs10/fa25/_projects/project6-proposals.md

 - Non-trivial list: Your project should include at least one non-trivial list, meaning a list whose function could not be simply replaced with another implementation.
 Often this can be a tracker of high scores, or part of a game board.
 - Custom block/function: Your project should include at least TWO functions that you define yourself.
 There is no restriction on what type of function this should be, whatever suits your project is what you should do!
-- Script/local variable: Your project should include at least one non-global variable.
+- Script/local variable: Your project should include at least one <em>non-global</em> variable.

 ## Required Features